the healthcare professionals with whom we create or maintain a relationship;

 Please note that, when processing your personal data on this last basis, we always seek to maintain a balance between our legitimate interests and your privacy.
 Examples of such ‘legitimate interests’ are data processing activities performed:

-To develop a transparent and professional relationship with health care professionals;
+to develop and demonstrate a transparent and professional relationship with health care professionals (“HCPs”), decreasing any perception of influence on HCPs by the pharmaceutical industry;

 to benefit from cost-effective services (e.g. we may opt to use certain platforms offered by suppliers to process data);